airtai/nbdev-mkdocs/README.md

 1. Runs `nbdev_mkdocs new` (only once during setup) to bootstrap Material for MkDocs documentation.
-2. Developer makes changes and then run `nbdev_prepare`.
+2. Makes changes as needed, then runs `nbdev_prepare` to build the Python module and run tests.
 3. Runs `nbdev_mkdocs prepare` to prepare the Material for MkDocs documentation.
 4. Runs `nbdev_mkdocs preview` to see a local preview of the Material